heliossun/ELIP/rebuttal.md

 `Weakness1`: It’s an integration of existing modules and the overall novelty of this framework is marginal.

-`W_A1`: We found deep evidential is a well-studied robust prediction method in the single-domain classification and regression tasks, and such a method has proved helpful for uncertainty estimation.
-However, our paper focuses on multi-modal understanding and ranking tasks, where the research of using deep evidential to improve the robustness of multi-modal embedding is insufficient.
+`Weakness1`: It’s an integration of existing modules and the overall novelty of this framework is marginal.

-We kindly summarize the technical contributions of this work as follows:
+`W_A1`: We appreciate your observation.
+Indeed, our framework prioritizes simplicity and effectiveness.
+Its distinct feature is the integration of deep evidential learning with pre-existing multi-modal models, specifically tailored for ranking tasks.
+This approach addresses the relatively unexplored issue of handling diverse out-of-distribution (OOD) samples in widespread web applications.
+We acknowledge the inherent challenge in seamlessly embedding evidential uncertainty estimation into large, pre-trained models like CLIP and BLIP.
+To clarify, our technical contributions in this domain are outlined as follows:

 <ol>
-<li>We introduce a method that can be plugged into most of the transformer-based multi-modal learning frameworks (e.g., CLIP, BLIP).</li>
+<li>We designed and developed a lightweight uncertainty-aware finetuning method that can be plugged into most of the transformer-based multi-modal models (e.g., CLIP, BLIP).</li>
-<li>Our proposed method improves the robustness of pre-trained models when facing OOD cases.</li>
+<li>Our proposed method improves the robustness of pre-trained models when facing a broad range of OOD cases.</li>
-<li>We improve the efficiency of fine-tuning a robust prediction vision-language model, achieving a performance boost with much shorter training time and lower computational cost.</li>
+<li>We improve the efficiency of finetuning a robust prediction vision-language model, achieving a performance boost with much shorter training time and lower computational cost, especially compared with existing deep uncertainty methods such as deep ensemble[1].</li>
 </ol>

 `Q1`: How does the proposed evidential learning approach compare to existing methods in terms of performance, robustness, and efficiency?

 `A1`: We appreciate this valuable suggestion.